Advice > Software engineering

 Your recruiter is leading the process and taking you from one stage to the next.
 Here's what happens at each of the stages described above:

-• After the online assessments, your recruiter decides to move you to the interview loop or not, depending on how well you've done
+• After the online assessments, your recruiter decides whether to move you to the interview loop or not, depending on how well you've done

-• After the interview loop, each interviewer files their notes into the internal system, grades you and makes a hiring recommendation (i.e. "Strong hire", "Hire", "No hire", "Strong no hire")
+• After the interview loop, each interviewer files their notes into the internal system, grades you, and makes a hiring recommendation (i.e., "Strong hire", "Hire", "No hire", "Strong no hire")

 • The "Debrief" brings all your interviewers together and is led by the Bar Raiser, who is usually the most experienced interviewer and is also not part of the hiring team.
 The Bar Raiser will try to guide the group toward a hiring decision.
 It's rare, but they can also veto hiring even if all other interviewers want to hire you.

 • You get an offer.
-If everything goes well, the recruiter will then give you an offer, usually within a week of the onsite but it can sometimes take longer
+If everything goes well, your recruiter will reach out with the interview outcome after 5 business days, but it can sometimes take longer.

 It's also important to note that recruiters and people who refer you have little influence on the overall process.
 They can help you get an interview at the beginning, but that's about it.

 Here at IGotAnOffer, we believe in data-driven interview preparation and have used Glassdoor data to identify the types of questions that are most frequently asked at Amazon.
+Here are the three types of interview questions you’ll need to be prepared for as an Amazon SDE:

-3.1 Coding questions
+3.2 Coding questions (DSA)

 Amazon software development engineers solve some of the most difficult problems the company faces with code.
 It's therefore essential that they have strong problem-solving skills.

-2. Arrays / Strings (38%)
+2. Arrays / strings

-3. Linked lists (10%)
+3. Linked lists

-4. Search / Sort (2%)
+4. Search / sort

-6. Hash tables (2% of questions, least frequent)
+6. Hash tables

-1. Graphs / Trees (46% of questions, most frequent)
+1. Graphs / Trees

 • "Given preorder and inorder traversal of a tree, construct the binary tree."
 (Solution)